Working in Russia Working as a student and getting a job as a graduate

 Study Abroad in Russia!

-Internships One of the best ways to network is by taking up an internship in the field you want to break into.
-This can give you contacts but also practical experience in the field, letting you become familiar with its peculiarities in Russia and making you a much more valuable candidate for any open positions abroad.
+Internships One of the best ways to network is by interning in the field you want to break into.
+This can give you contacts and practical experience, familiarizing you with your field and its peculiarities in Russia and thus making you a much more valuable candidate for any open positions abroad.

 CouchSurfing This site has gone from being a place to find a cheap place to crash to building international communities in cities across the globe.
 CouchSurfing now has regular events in Moscow ranging from speakers to films to more - many are free or at least inexpensive and draw a mixed crowd of locals and foreigners.